 Cabin Facilities

-All cabins have electric lights; all kitchens have electric ranges and refrigerators.
+All cabins have electricity, with stoves, microwaves, and refrigerators.
 Cabins can

 be rented individually, or in groups.
 Our cabins are historic in nature and